|Nutrition Facts (per serving)|

-Steaming corn on the cob is one of the easiest and most delicious ways to cook corn.
+Steaming corn on the cob is one of the easiest and most delicious ways to cook fresh corn.
 It only requires two ingredients: corn and water.
-The steaming process also enables the corn to retain all of its nutrients.
+The steaming process is very quick and enables the corn to retain all of its nutrients.
 This method really brings out the best taste and texture of fresh, in-season corn.

 You will need a steamer basket and pot to use the standard steaming method.
-If you don't have a steamer basket, alternative methods are listed using your microwave, skillet, or oven.
+If you don't have a steamer basket, don't sweat it.
+Alternative methods are listed using your microwave, skillet, or oven.

 3 ears fresh corn

 Husk the corn and remove the silk.
 Trim off any discolored kernels or any that have been damaged by insects.
 Depending on the size of your steamer basket, you may need to cut the ears of corn in half so they are short enough to fit.

 Add 2 inches of water to a large pot and insert a steamer rack.
 Make sure the water is not touching the bottom of the steamer rack.
-If it is, pour off some of the water.
+If it is, pour some of it off.

 When the water begins to boil, place the corn into the steamer basket inside the pot using a pair of tongs.

-Re-cover pot and let the corn steam for 4 minutes or until it becomes a deep yellow.
-At this point, the corn will be crisp.
-If you prefer your corn to be less crisp, steam it for 7 minutes.
-For even softer corn, steam it for 10 to 15 minutes.
-The longer you steam the corn, the more attention you must pay to the level of the water in the steamer.
+Cover the pot and let the corn steam for 4 minutes or until it turns deep yellow and crisp.
+If you prefer softer corn, steam for 7 minutes.
+For the softest corn, steam for 10 to 15 minutes.
+The longer you steam the corn, the more attention you must pay to the water level.
 Don't let it fall lower than 1 inch or it may run dry and scorch your pot.

-Turn off the burner and carefully remove the corn from the pot with tongs and serve as is or with butter and salt.
+Turn off the burner and carefully remove the corn from the pot with tongs.
+Serve as is or with butter, salt, and pepper.